silverstripe/cwp/docs/en/03_How_tos/adding_a_calendar.md

 parameters can then be passed to `AllEvents` to produce the single-month listing.

 We can create a function that will parse the parameters and provide us with a neat array of SQL-safe variables.
-We start by getting the parameters from the `SS_HTTPRequest`.
+We start by getting the parameters from the `HTTPRequest`.

 ```php
 public function parseEventParams()